 - If your name has changed since your last licence was issued (for example marriage, etc.) then you must submit the relevant documents (in this case a marriage certificate)

 4. To avoid a delay in receiving your new licence, we recommend you apply early.
 Applications may be made up to 3 months before the driving licence expires.
-Licences expiring up to 5 March 2019 can be renewed now.
+Licences expiring up to mid-April 2019 can be renewed now.